DarkPro1337/main/content/cv/index.md

 ## Job Experience

 ### Tools Programmer
-**Saber Interactive in Yerevan** <span style="float: right;">2022 – Present</span>
+**Saber Interactive** in Yerevan <span style="float: right;">*2022 – Present*</span>
-- **Spearheaded development** of critical game development tools, ensuring compatibility with new game engine updates.
+- **Led the development of key tools** like debugging utilities and level editors, adding new features that made workflows faster and adapted the tools to meet changing project needs.
-- **Streamlined tool maintenance**, enhancing reliability and reducing reported issues by 25%.
+- **Managed and improved the maintenance of tools**, fixing bugs, performing updates, and ensuring tools were up-to-date, reducing reported issues by 25%.
-- **Built custom WPF tools** with a new UI, cutting manual workflows by 20% and boosting team productivity.
+- **Created custom WPF tools** with a user-friendly interface, reducing manual work by 20% and boosting team efficiency.
-- **Collaborated with design teams** to overhaul UI elements using Figma layouts, improving user satisfaction.
+- **Worked with design teams** to update UI elements using Figma, leading to better user satisfaction.
-- **Refactored code** to reduce UI lag by 30%, delivering smoother performance.
+- **Optimized code** to reduce interface lag by 30%, improving performance.
-- **Developed custom WPF controls**, adding new features and improving team efficiency.
+- **Developed custom WPF controls**, adding new features and making the tools more effective for the team.
-- **Integrated APIs**, enhancing tool functionality and system interoperability.
+- **Integrated APIs** to expand tool functionality and improve how tools connect with other systems.
-- **Maintained code quality** with version control using Perforce and regular code reviews.
+- **Maintained high code quality** through regular code reviews and version control with Perforce.

 ## Education

-**Admiral Makarov State University of Maritime and Inland Shipping in Kotlas** <span style="float: right;">2018 – 2021</span>
+**Admiral Makarov State University of Maritime and Inland Shipping** in Kotlas <span style="float: right;">*2018 – 2021*</span>
-* Grade: GPA: "**4.72** out of 5.0".
+* GPA: "**4.72** out of 5.0".
+* Qualification: **Information Systems Technician**.
-* Associate’s Degree in Information Systems, **Graduated with Honors**.
+* Associate’s Degree, Vocational **Diploma with Honors** in **Information Systems**.
-* Completed extensive production practices, gaining hands-on experience.
+* Completed **internship** at this educational institution.

 ## Skills and Knowledge